 Taking Care of Our Heads — of School, That Is

 These are crazy days at our independent schools.
 It seems like every day there’s a confusing change that forces us to rethink education.
 There’s more to juggle in our daily work than ever.
 More headaches!
-Zoom meetings!
+Zoom meetings balanced by in-person gatherings.
 Argh!

-And I would argue that no one is feeling the brunt of this more than our hardworking Heads of School.
+And I would argue that no one is continuing to feel the brunt of this more than our hardworking Heads of School.

 Being a good Head of School is a mash-up of demanding and sometimes disparate requirements: they must be gifted, passionate educators first and foremost.
 They should be good communicators, who can speak and write to various constituencies.
 (We like it when they can command an audience.)
 They need to work well with other educators, collaborating, running interference, and delivering tough news.